ccxtechnologies/driver-avionics/README.md

-# driver-arinc429
+# driver-avionics
-Socket based ARINC-429 Driver for Linux
+Socket based Avionics Networking Driver for Linux

+Includes ARINC-429 interfaces, but can be expanded to include new protocols like ARINC-717, MIL-1553, etc.

 ## Notes on Kernel Header Files